 Inflammatory arthritis is usually treated with a combination of medications to relieve swelling and pain while regulating the immune system.
 As with osteoarthritis, joint replacement surgery should also be considered when these non-surgical methods have failed to provide lasting benefit.

 When detected and treated early, arthritis can be halted in its tracks.
 The HSS Inflammatory Arthritis Center connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.
 Hospital for Special Surgery also offers specialized patient education and support programs for conditions such as lupus and rheumatoid arthritis.

-To learn more about arthritis, access the articles, audio clips, and video programs in the categories listed below.
+To learn more about arthritis, view the articles and web pages listed below.